White Mountains Dining

 If you’re headed down the Notch for some sightseeing or a little bit of shopping (or maybe both!), you’ll be amazed at the variety of dining options that the Mount Washington Valley offers!
 These are just some of our favorites:

-- Glen Junction Restaurant – a great breakfast option (currently under renovation)
+- Glen Junction Restaurant – a great breakfast option; the train fries are amazing!

 - The Ledges at the White Mountain Hotel – great views and an awesome Sunday brunch with live jazz piano